ethereum-pocr/whitepaper/whitepaper.md

 1. Candidate node auditor will fill a form ([inside an issue](https://github.com/ethereum-pocr/pocrnet/issues/new/choose) ) that will be reviewed by existing node operators.
 The form should be complete enough so the candidate can be contacted and prove its identity via exposing its auditor address in a secure website.
 2. Each existing node operator are expected to carefully review the request and assess, in good faith, without a protective approach, the candidacy.
 The node operator will in particular
-  * evaluate if the candidate is suitable for the purpose of evaluating carbon footprint according to the defined methodology and the audit protocol;
+  * evaluate if the candidate is suitable for the purpose of evaluating environmental footprint according to the defined methodology and the audit protocol;
   * if there is a genuine motivation to support the growth of the network.
   * verify that the candidate is a company, not controlled by a company or person that also control another node.
   * verify that the identity of the company candidating is genuine (via a secure website page that is certified for the company)